liatrio/devops-bootcamp/examples/ch6/devops-api/README.md

 These scripts are located in the `scripts` directory of this current directory.

-All the scripts excute curl requests that the api recieves.
+All the scripts execute curl requests that the api receives.
-Feel free to investigate and tinker with the scripts to have a better understanding client-side requests for the terrafrom custom provider.
+Feel free to investigate and tinker with the scripts to have a better understanding client-side requests for the terraform custom provider.

 Example call to creating new engineer resources from the script: